Every Day Is a New Day: Critical reception

 Allmusic editor Stephen Thomas Erlewine called Every Day Is a New Day Ross' "most carefully conceived album in years, filled with immaculate productions that appealed either to the dancefloor or adult contemporary radio.
 The problem is, there wasn't much to recommend in the way of songs.
 Although the album sounds good, nothing on it truly catches hold the way [...]
 As a result, Every Day Is a New Day stands as nothing more than a stylish but failed comeback."
 Alec Foege wrote in his review for People that Every Day Is a New Day was "an album that melds her enduring style with fresh substance [...]
 For more than 30 years, Ross has lured her fans.
 Looks like she’ll be keeping them."
+The Independents Tim Perry found that "this album of mainly ballads and torch songs sounds past its sell-by date already."
 Chicago Sun Times critic Miriam DiNunzio found that "There is much to celebrate about this twelve-cut songfest from the supreme pop diva."